jfitzgerald/md-lithium/README.md

 ```
 node md-lithium.js [folder/file.md] [folder/destination] [flag]
 ```
-If no destination is provided, the result will be placed in the script's root output folder.
+If no folder destination is provided, the resulting HTML will be placed in the script's root output folder.

 `md-lithium` takes an optional flag to open a local draft of the recently converted HTML:

 ```
 node md-lithium.js folder/file.md -d
 ```

 # Images
 As of now, images are hosted on the integration-documentation S3 bucket.